FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 26th November 2021.md

 Through consultation with the Corporate Policy Group and consideration of the views of

-Council as expressed through the different stages of the budgetary process, in particular as--- 7
+Council as expressed through the different stages of the budgetary process, in particular as
+---
+7

 expressed through the meetings of the Municipal/Metropolitan Districts, the budget as